-The property has been altered by the construction of the rear conservatory.
-The shower room has also been enlarged from within an adjacent bedroom.
+The property has been altered to form its current configuration.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.